"Speaking of point bids, this might be a better question for a future mailbag post, but... how much is too much??"

 This is usually the case with fleets that have a single very powerful activation, such as an Imperial fleet with a decked-out ISD or Demolisher Gladiator or a Rebel fleet with a tricked-out Liberty MC80 or Torpedo MC30.
 The idea is that by going first, the heavy hitter can be sure that whatever attacks it has lined up on turn X can go off without any trouble on turn X+1, as it gets to attack before the enemy can activate any ships.
-This technique can be especially effective when you go first and have more activations than the other player so you can "last+first" your key piece.
-This is most potent with Demolisher - you can move in during the final activation of a turn to double arc your prey on turn X while getting off one salvo and then at the start of turn X+1 you get in both your front and side arc attacks, which against all but the best-defended ships will usually result in a kill.
+This technique can be especially effective when you go first and have more activations than the other player so you can "last+first" your key piece, moving in to attack next round, getting in a big attack, and then leaving unopposed.

 2) The fleet really wants to go second

 This is the case with fleets that have a trio of extremely good objectives.
 For example, a carrier fleet that is confident it can deliver its bombers due to having a strong large fighter coverage group and squadron support combined with the "unholy trinity" of squadron objectives (Superior Positions, Fighter Ambush, and Precision Strike) might want to bid for second player to ensure they play one of their favorable objectives, which should net them more bonus victory points than spending a few extra fleet points towards squadrons/ships/upgrades.
 Similarly, fleets with Strategic squadrons can often benefit greatly from objectives like Fire Lanes and Intel Sweep, easily getting lots of bonus victory points paid back when the first player is stuck choosing one of those objectives.

 3) The fleet would like to have some flexibility in choosing its player order against maxed-point fleets